JanSharp/VRCLockstep/notes.md

 TODO: actually implement autosaving (auto exporting)
 TODO: return unique id from SendInputAction and expose the unique id when running input actions to make latency state implementations much easier
 TODO: remove talk about conditional/runtime event registration in the notes file.
 It's not a thing and it won't happen
+TODO: rename LockStep to Lockstep.
+I didn't know it was just 1 word, and tbh that is easier to type so I want it